autumn-mck/site-web-gen-java/project-sonar/index.md

 ```
 await client.db("test_db").collection("sonardata").createIndex({ domainWithoutSuffix: "text" });
 ```
 You can call your database and collection whatever you want - this is just what I'm using.
-We're using the domain without the suffix as our index, as that allows us to more easily make interesting queries to the database in the future.
+We're using the domain without the suffix as our index, as that's what I'm wanting to query later on.
+If, however, you wanted to query IP address, to find out which domains point to a given IP address, you'd use it as your text index instead.

 We also don't want redundant data building up each time we run our program - let's add something to drop the collection each time the program is run.
 (We don't need to add anything to create the collection again - MongoDB does this automatically for us whenever we try to add data to it.)
 ```